 Fire up your grill again before the summer ends and make up some of these crowd-pleasing portobello mushroom pizzas.

-- 8 portobello mushrooms
+- 8 portobello mushroom caps

 - 3 tablespoons olive oil